Yeah69/MrMeeseeks.DIE.Docs/docs/index.md

 ## Introduction

 MrMeeseeks.DIE (in this documentation just referred to as DIE) is a compile-time dependency injection container for .Net.
 As such it generates factory methods which create instances that you need.
-Instead of relying on reflection the generated code uses the good old `new` operator to create instances like you would probably do yourself if you'd create a pure DI container yourself.
+Instead of relying on reflection the generated code uses the good old `new` operator to create instances like you would probably do yourself if you'd create a pure DI container.

 - Concepts
     - Purpose-focused registrations (instead of implementation-focused)